YuanRuQian/CS6018-Group-Project/README.md

 4. **You are all set!**
    - With the `google-services.json` file in place, your project is now configured to use Firebase services.
 You can start integrating Firebase features into your app.

+## How to Set Up Client Secrets

+- Navigate to the GCP Credentials (https://console.cloud.google.com/apis/credentials?project=view-capstone-project-918de).
+- Download the client secrets file.
+- Rename the file to `client_secrets.json`.
+- Place the file in the `androidApp/app/src/main/assets/client_secret` directory of the project.